pwall567/log-front-api/README.md

 unless the level is kept in sync with the implementation, the tests are not likely to be useful in that form, and must be overridden.

-Lastly, there are a set logging functions that take a `Supplier<Object>` lambda parameter.
+Lastly, there are a set of logging functions that take a `Supplier<Object>` lambda parameter.
 These all have default implementations that call the appropriate `isXxxxEnabled()` function, and only if true, invoke lambda to create the message object.
-This is recommended means of logging complex messages, avoiding the cost of creating the message if it is not going to be used.
+This is the recommended means of logging complex messages, avoiding the cost of creating the message if it is not going to be used.

 - `void trace(Supplier<Object> messageSupplier)`
 - `void debug(Supplier<Object> messageSupplier)`